-Rule 46 (b) of the CGST Rules 2017 suggests that any tax invoice should have a 16 character alpha-numeric invoice number unique for a financial year.
-This draws attention, now that we are entering a new Financial Year, 2023-2024.
+Rule 46 (b) of the CGST Rules 2017 suggests that a tax invoice should have 16 character alpha-numeric invoice number which is unique for a financial year.
+This draws attention, now that we are entering the new Financial Year, 2023-2024.
 It is important that we start fresh Invoice Number Series for the new fiscal year.

-This rule implies that with the start of new financial year 2019-20 (w.e.f.
-01/04/2019), a new invoice series, unique for the financial year is to be started by the GST taxpayers.
+This rule implies that with the start of new financial year 2022-23 (w.e.f.
+01/04/2022), GST taxpayers should start a new invoice series, unique for the financial year.
 Similar provision is there in Rule 49 of the CGST Rules 2017, in respect of issue of Bill of Supply by registered taxpayers availing Composition Scheme or supplying exempted goods or services or both.

 The CHAPTER VI of the CGST Rules 2017 deals with the TAX INVOICE, CREDIT AND DEBIT NOTES preparation rules.
-Rule 46 under the same suggests that a tax invoice shall be issued by the registered person containing the following particulars, namely,-
+Rule 46 under the same suggests that a registered person should issue a tax invoice containing the following particulars, namely,-

 - Name, address and Goods and Services Tax Identification Number of the supplier;

 - A consecutive serial number not exceeding sixteen characters, in one or multiple series, containing alphabets or numerals or special characters hyphen or dash and slash symbolized as “-” and “/” respectively, and any combination thereof, unique for a financial year;